lanbengbeng/fdbus-doc/docs/manual.rst

 - Other Linux-based industrial equipment, smart equipment
 - Automated test equipment based on ``Windows`` development

-You may get the open source code of ``FDBus`` on Github: https://github.com/jeremyczhen/fdbus.git
+You may get the open source of ``FDBus`` with Apache License on Github: https://github.com/jeremyczhen/fdbus.git

 Background
 ----------

-Unlike other cores, ``Linux`` has not had its own unique and easy-to-use ``IPC`` mechanism.
-``Windows``, ``Mac OS``, and ``QNX`` all have such a mechanism.
+Unlike other cores, ``Linux`` has not had its own unique and easy-to-use ``IPC`` mechanism, while``Windows``, ``Mac OS``, and ``QNX`` all have such a mechanism.
 Even Linux-based ``Android`` has developed a binder for ``IPC``.
 The ``Linux kernel`` only provides some of the most basic components - socket, pipe, message queue, shared memory, and so on.
-This is also in line with the ``Linux`` philosophy: each tool only does one thing and does it well.
-But the reality is often very complicated, and only one thing can't solve the problems encountered in reality, let alone product development and large commercial projects.
+This is also in line with the ``Linux`` philosophy which is that each tool only does one thing and does it well.
+But the reality is often very complicated.
+Just doing one thing is far from solving the problems encountered in reality, let alone product development and large commercial projects.
 For example, subscription-broadcasting is a basic communication requirement, but no basic component can satisfy it.

 Actually ``Linux`` has a powerful ``IPC``: ``D-Bus``.
-It has sophisticated method invocation mechanisms and event broadcast mechanisms; it also includes advanced features such as security policies and on-demand startup of services.
-But the biggest controversy about it is performance: its performance is very low, due to the daemon relay, a request-reply needs to replicate ten times, four message verification, and four context switches.
+It has sophisticated method invocation mechanisms and event broadcast mechanisms.
+It also includes advanced features such as security policies and on-demand startup of services.
+But the biggest controversy about it is the performance: its performance is very low, due to the daemon relay, a request-reply needs to replicate ten times, four message verification, and four context switches.
 Therefore, it can only be used to handle control commands and message delivery with lower real-time requirements and smaller data volume, otherwise it will have to resort to the basic ``IPC`` framework.
 For this reason, someone wrote ``D-Bus`` into the kernel and generated ``KDBus``.
 Although the performance is improved, the disadvantages are obvious.
 It can only be run on a single machine and does not support cross-host.
-In this case, Android's Binder is also sufficient, and Binder has been accepted by the kernel. ``KDBus`` has not yet `"turned positive"`.
-In addition, whether it is ``DBus`` or ``KDBus``, the provision of the basic API, there is still a big gap from the "middleware development framework."
-However, there is an increasing demand for various industries, including the automotive industry, so that various ``DBus`` packages are produced: ``Qt DBus``, ``gDBus``, commonAPI, ``DBus-C++``...
-But these packages are either subordinate to the big frame.
-Or lack of maintenance, in short, it is not friendly to use.
+In this case, Android's Binder is also sufficient, and Binder has been accepted by the kernel. ``KDBus`` has not `"turned positive"` yet.
+In addition, whether it is ``DBus`` or ``KDBus``, the provision is still the basic API, and there is still a big gap from the "middleware development framework."
+However, there is an increasing demand from various industries, including the automotive industry, so that various ``DBus`` packages are produced: ``Qt DBus``, ``gDBus``, commonAPI, ``DBus-C++``...
+But these packages are either subordinate to the big frame or lack of maintenance, in short, it is not friendly to use.

 In the automotive field where ``Linux`` and ``Ethernet`` are used more and more widely, the lack of suitable ``IPC`` has gradually become a prominent problem: the company's original ``IPC`` mechanism is backward due to backward technology and obvious customization, and it has been unable to meet the requirements of distributed, high performance and security.
-However, it is unable to find a suitable ``IPC`` mechanism for the new platform, let alone a middleware development framework derived from the ``IPC`` mechanism. ``Ethernet`` in-vehicle applications have spawned ``SOME/IP`` (Scalable service-Oriented MiddlewarE over IP).
-SOME/IP is also a relatively complete ``IPC`` specification, even developed specifically for the automotive industry.
+However, it is unable to find a suitable ``IPC`` mechanism for the new platform, let alone a middleware development framework derived from the ``IPC`` mechanism.
+The application of ``Ethernet`` in vehicle have spawned ``SOME/IP`` (Scalable service-Oriented MiddlewarE over IP). ``SOME/IP`` is also a relatively complete ``IPC`` specification, even developed specifically for the automotive industry.
 But as the name implies, it is based on the IP layer and does not perform well on a single machine.
-And ``SOME / IP`` open source implementation is also very few, GENIVI organization contributed vsomeip, but the activity is very low, ``GENIVI`` itself is a loose organization, more participants, fewer developers.
-Unlike ``DBus``, ``SOME/IP`` is built for the car and has a narrow range of applications.
-It is impossible to expect an active community to gather a group of professional programmers to maintain open source (this is probably why ``GENIVI`` is not a climate).
+And the open sources for ``SOME / IP`` implementation are also very few.
+The GENIVI organization contributed vsomeip, but the activity is very low. ``GENIVI`` itself is a loose organization with more participants but fewer developers.
+Unlike ``DBus``, ``SOME/IP`` is built for vehicle and has a narrow range of applications.
+It is impossible to expect an active community to gather a group of professional programmers to maintain open source (this is probably why ``GENIVI`` is unsuccessful).
 Finally, it is very likely that you have to pay for closed source software.

 ``FDBus`` was developed to solve the above problems and has the following characteristics:

-- Distributed: Based on TCP sockets and Unix Domain sockets (``UDS``), it can be used for both local ``IPC`` and ``IPC`` between network hosts.
+- :command:`Distributed`: Based on ``TCP`` sockets and Unix Domain sockets (``UDS``), it can be used for both local ``IPC`` and ``IPC`` between network hosts.
-- Cross-platform: Currently verified on ``Windows``, ``Linux`` and ``QNX``
+- :command:`Cross-platform`: Currently verified on ``Windows``, ``Linux`` and ``QNX``
-- High performance: point-to-point direct communication, not forwarded through a central hub or broker
+- :command:`High performance`: point-to-point direct communication, not forwarded through a central hub or broker
-- Security: Ability to configure different levels of access for server method calls and event broadcasts.
+- :command:`Security`: Ability to configure different levels of access for server method calls and event broadcasts.
   Only clients with high enough permissions can characterize methods and receive specific events.
-- Service name resolution: The server address is identified by name, the service is registered by the ``name server``, and the name is resolved, so that the server can be deployed anywhere on the network.
+- :command:`Service name resolution`: The server address is identified by name, the service is registered by the ``name server``, and the name is resolved, so that the server can be deployed anywhere on the network.
 - Support cross-platform middleware development framework, including the following components:
- * Thread model
+    * 1. Thread model
- * Event Loop
+    * 2. Event Loop
- * Job-to-thread communication based on Job-Worker
+    * 3. Inter-thread communication based on Job-Worker
- * Event Loop based Timer
+    * 4. Timer based on Event Loop
- * Event Loop based watch
+    * 5. Watch based on Event Loop
- * Mutex
+    * 6. Mutex
- * Semaphore
+    * 7. Semaphore
- * Socket
+    * 8. Socket
- * Notification
+    * 9. Notification
 - ``IPC`` adopts Client-Server mode and supports the following communication modes:
- * Sync request with timeout - reply
+    * 1. Synchronous request - reply with timeout
- * Asynchronous request with timeout - reply
+    * 2. Asynchronous request - reply with timeout
- * Unanswered command request
+    * 3. Unanswered command request
- * Registration-release mode for multicast
+    * 4. Registration-release mode for multicast
-- ``IPC`` message serialization and deserialization using Protocol buffer, support IDL code generation, efficient and simple; also supports raw data format, convenient for large data transmission
+- ``IPC`` message realizes serialization and deserialization by Protocol buffer.
+It supports IDL code generation which is efficient and simple.
+It also supports raw data format and is convenient for large data transmission
 - Reliable heartbeat and reconnection mechanisms ensure that all parties remain connected regardless of network conditions, regardless of which service is back online or restarted
 - C++ implementation, easy to develop and maintain